This tool computes the maximum range or distance that can be achieved in a communication system. It uses the Free Space Path Loss (FSPL) equations .

 Important to remember that this calculation is outdoors and free space which represents an ideal signal propagation condition.

 The free space path loss calculator assumes ideal conditions.
 In other words there is an assumption of no obstructions and no radio interference from neighboring access points or other ISM band devices.
-For a more realistic estimate of indoor Wi-Fi range, use this calculator
+Use this calculator for a more realistic estimate of indoor Wi-Fi range.

 Assuming indoor conditions, using the indoor calculator, the same level of received signal is achieved at only 55 meters.
 A much smaller range.
 This is to be expected as signals are attenuated more indoors than in free space.